dflock/duncanlock.net/content/posts/tech/how-i-built-this-website-using-pelican-part-2-themes.rst

 Metadata & Microdata
 ======================

-Metadata like ``title`` and ``description`` have always been important for your site's appearance in search results and for SEO generally - so the blueprint theme is very careful to provide complete support for all the traditional metadata - plus a few new ones like favicons for phones & tablets.
+Metadata like ``title`` and ``description`` have always been important for your site's appearance in search results and for SEO generally - so the blueprint theme is very careful to provide complete support for all the traditional metadata - plus a few newer ones like favicons for phones & tablets.

 Microdata is becoming more and more important and is increasingly being used by large services like Twitter, Google+ and, crucially, Google Search.
 Marking up your content with mircodata is a simple and unobtrusive way of adding machine readable metadata to your content - giving you an advantage when your content appears on services that can use this data.